 November 20, 2013 – January 20, 2014

-Two works from Angelucci's Aviary series will be installed from November to February 2014 in the Canadian permanent collection galleries.
+Two works from Angelucci's Aviary series were installed in the Canadian permanent collection galleries from November to February 2014.
 These portraits, created from vintage cartes-de-visite and photographs of taxidermy birds, commemorate the extinction of the Passenger Pigeon.
 Once the most populous bird in North America, the Passenger Pigeon became extinct in 1914 due to over-hunting and habitat destruction.

-For the AGO's January Meet the Artist talk, Angelucci will be in conversation with artists Spring Hurlbut and Marla Hlady about their work, points of convergence and departure.
+For the AGO's January Meet the Artist talk, Angelucci spoke with artists Spring Hurlbut and Marla Hlady about their work, points of convergence and departure.

-Angelucci has also coordinated a panel discussion for January entitled Art & Ideas: A bird's eye view on art & extinction, with writer and historian Matthew Brower, Mark Peck, Royal Ontario Museum Ornithology Technician; and Bridget Stutchbury, author and Professor of Ornithology at York University.
-The panel will be moderated by AGO curator of Canadian Art, Andrew Hunter.
-The discussion will be followed by a three-course meal served in FRANK restaurant, specially prepared by executive chef Jeff Dueck in consultation with Sara Angelucci.
+Angelucci also coordinated a panel discussion entitled Art & Ideas: A bird's eye view on art & extinction, with writer and historian Matthew Brower, Mark Peck, Royal Ontario Museum Ornithology Technician; and Bridget Stutchbury, author and Professor of Ornithology at York University.
+The panel was moderated by the AGO's Fredrik S. Eaton Curator of Canadian Art, Andrew Hunter.
+The discussion was followed by a three-course meal served in FRANK restaurant, specially prepared by executive chef Jeff Dueck in consultation with Sara Angelucci.
+She also designed a limited edition napkin for the evening.

 Sara Angelucci completed her BA at the University of Guelph and her MFA at the Nova Scotia College of Art and Design.
 She has exhibited her photography across Canada including exhibitions at the Art Gallery of York University, Le Mois de la Photo in Montreal, Vu in Quebec City, the TPW, the MacLaren Art Centre, the Art Gallery of Hamilton, the Richmond Art Gallery, and the St. Mary's University Art Gallery in Halifax.
 Her work has been included in group shows in the US, Europe, and at the Pingyao Biennale in China.
 She has participated in artist residencies at NSCAD (Halifax), the Banff Centre, and at Biz-Art in Shanghai.